Migrate to SAP Commerce Cloud: Technical Considerations

 - The local files system accessible to containers should not be relied upon for file storage.
 Use the Azure Blob Store offered by SAP Commerce Cloud as the medium for processing files.

 - The default media storage strategy cannot be changed from the default for SAP Commerce Cloud media strategy which relies on the use of Azure Blob Storage.

 - Database and SQL processing: a database change to Azure SQL may require gap analysis between Azure

 SQL and the source database.
 For instance:

 - In the unlikely event that your current database stores large objects (lob) greater than 2 GB in size, the existing data may not fit into Azure SQL lob types which are capped at 2 GB.
-Data truncation might happen and such occurrences should be analyzed in a case-by-case manner.
+Data truncation might happen and such occurrences should be analyzed case-by-case.

 - Considerations must be made to all database platform-specific SQL statements contained within your custom code: they should be removed or replaced with Flexible Search queries.

 Security Layer: security is a wide topic and we only attempt to highlight a few of the security elements we think you may be interested in: